 It doesn’t have to be a long, back-breaking day of chores.
 It can be as simple as watching the daily progress of my newly planted Japanese maple budding, and then each day, watching that bud transform into a delicate, lacy leaf.
 In the garden, all of our senses are engaged; the sight of a sunny, yellow daffodil, watching butterflies on the asclepias, the smell of lemon balm on your fingers, the beautiful & vibrant colors of lantana flowers, the feel of the warm earth as you dig deep, the taste of honeysuckle sap, and the sound of bird song in the early morning.
 And, this can happen anywhere.
 Your don’t have to be the owner of a large estate!
 In fact, you can get this on a modest balcony garden in Brooklyn!

+One other thing with gardening, you don’t have to be an expert!
+Anyone can garden at any age!
+Of course, you could get some tips from the Golly Gee Gardening site but even then, you don’t have to be perfect.
 I could spend so much time bemoaning the current state of affairs that keep us both disconnected as well as agitated: 24/7 news cycles where pundits make it their job to keep us on ‘high alert’; the world of screens that pull us down a rabbit hole that can occupy the most valuable hours of our day; and the constant draw of a text or email that we respond to immediately (regardless of what we are doing, even driving, as if the information in that missive is vital to our lives – is that really worth a car accident?).
 Where have all of the deeply meditative chores gone?
 Writing a long letter, reading a good (real) book, knitting a sweater, listening to a record (remember vinyl?), sitting, just sitting, walking without headphones or a cell phone pressed to your ear, or really listening to a loved one.